-At ENT & Allergy Associates, ear, nose and throat surgical specialists who dedicate a portion of their practice to diagnosing and endoscopically treating nasal and sinus disorders are members of the Advanced Sinus/Skull Base Center.
-Within that team, we further recognize a small subset of physicians who have additional expertise either through fellowship training or because a majority of their practice is spent performing advanced nasal, sinus and skull base surgery.
+At ENT and Allergy Associates, ear, nose, and throat surgical specialists who dedicate a portion of their practice to diagnosing and endoscopically treating nasal and sinus disorders are members of the Advanced Sinus/Skull Base Center.
+Within that team, we further recognize a small subset of physicians who have additional expertise either through fellowship training or because a majority of their practice is spent performing advanced nasal, sinus, and skull base surgery.
 Or, on an oncologic basis, treating sinus and skull base cancers.
 We work closely with experienced specialists in allergy and immunology to resolve the most complex nasal and sinus conditions.

 Specialized treatment is provided for patients suffering from nasal and sinus diseases and complications, including:

 - Acute and chronic sinusitis and its complications